Samsara is the best asset tracking system, due to its real-time GPS tracking and helpful auto-alerts.

 - “Find my Asset” tool: This search function saves users time when looking up a specific asset.

-- Alerts: Powered asset notifications include geofencing violations, when the asset is turned on or off, and the total engine hours for each use.
+- Alerts: Includes geofencing violations, when the asset is turned on or off, and the total engine hours for each use.
 This helps monitor usage and track maintenance needs.

-- In-motion alerts: You’ll also get an unique alert type that many services lack.
-Triggered when assets start to move, these alerts means you can react quickly to any suspicious access or suspected thefts – a feature even more important in 2026, when cargo theft has risen 82% between 2020-2024.
+- In-motion alerts: Triggered when assets start to move, these alerts help you react quickly to any suspicious access or suspected thefts — cargo theft has risen 82% between 2020-2024.

-- Automatic reports cover fields including asset dormancy, detention, utilization, and “Time on Site” reports which demonstrate how long assets stayed in certain locations while in the customer’s possession.
+- Automatic reports: These cover fields including asset dormancy, detention, utilization, and “Time on Site” reports, that track how long assets stayed in customer locations.

-Samsara’s durable, GPS-powered asset tag units are weatherproofed to withstand “high-pressure power washing.”
-What’s more, the internal antennas power cellular connectivity and can operate anywhere in North America, the EU, and the UK.
-For comparison, rival tracking service Tenna only covers North America.
+Samsara’s durable, GPS-powered asset tag units are weatherproof to withstand “high-pressure power washing”.
+Internal antennas power cellular connectivity and can operate anywhere in North America, the EU, and the UK.
+(Rival tracking service Tenna only covers North America.)

 Samsara’s particularly great for any utilities or municipal operation, since its powerful tracking tools are best for high-value assets that travel to remote locations.

-Tenna Asset Tracking – Great for Those With Both Fixed and Movable Assets
+2. Tenna Asset Tracking: Great for Those With Both Fixed and Movable Assets

 Starts from: Price on request